 Full Moon Party

-Explore the Island
+Explore the island

 Rent a scooter and ride through the mountains.
-This island has a lot of great wildlife (monkeys) and beautiful views lookouts to discover.
+This island has a lot of great wildlife (monkeys) and beautiful views and lookouts to discover.

 Zen Beach